kaze314/Distream/README.md

  - **RequestDownload** - Request a stream bite from a streamer.

 ## Media Server
 The media server handles sending and receiving of stream bites.
-Depending on the users settings, the media server will serve different functions.
+Depending on the user's settings, the media server will serve different functions.
 If the user wants to create a new stream, a new connection will be created for a broadcast app such as OBS to receive the stream data.
 If the user wants to watch the live stream in VLC.
-A UDP live stream will be created witch sends pieces of the stream.
+A UDP live stream will be created which sends pieces of the stream.
 In all cases, the media server will communicate with the tracker using the interfaces listed above to distribute the stream.

 The connection from the broadcast app and to other peers uses the [SRT](https://github.com/Haivision/srt) protocol.
 SRT was found to be a strong choice due to its ability to ensure reliability without stalling the system.
-Its NAT traversal in rendezvous mode was essential to ensuring accessibly.
+Its NAT traversal in rendezvous mode was essential to ensuring accessibility.

 # Usage
-Distream can be downloaded and ran in the command line.
+Distream can be downloaded and run in the command line.

 Build the project with:
 ```bash
 cargo build
 ```
 ### Tracker
-The tracker can be ran with:
+The tracker can be run with:
 ```bash
 cargo run --bin tracker
 ```